 Social Media Images For Memorial, Veterans, and Armed Forces Day

-I share all this not to upset or point fingers, but to gently nudge you along when it comes to social media posts.
+I share all this not to upset or point fingers but to gently nudge you along regarding social media posts.

 Here are a few ideas if you want to share a thank you but don’t know exactly what might be appropriate!

 PS.
 Labor Day (celebrates the US workforce, not military-affiliated) and the Fourth of July (celebrating the day the US declared independence from Great Britain) are totally different as well!